All staff resumes are now available for review at the front office.

 Email: kasey.turik@heritageacademyaz.com

-Ms. Turik graduated from the University of Arizona with a Bachelor of Arts in Elementary Education and has been teaching for 20 years.
+Ms. Turik graduated from the University of Arizona with a Bachelor of Arts in Elementary Education and has been teaching for 22 years.
 She has taught grades 3rd through High School in Texas and Arizona and has especially enjoyed teaching American Sign Language and crocheting as elective classes.
 She loves making a difference in her community and encourages her students to give as well.
-Her crochet students donated the hats and bags that they had made to the Cancer Treatment Center of America.
+Her crochet students donated the hats and bags that they had made to the Cancer Treatment Center of America, as well as dishcloths to Gathering Humanity.

 Ms. Turik has two amazing daughters that keep her super busy with competitive dance, as well as five cats and three dogs.
-Her older daughter graduated high school early and is be studying Biomedical Sciences this year at ASU (her rival school!!!)
-Her younger daughter is a Junior at Heritage and wants to be a veterinarian.
+Her older daughter graduated high school early and is studying Biomedical Sciences this year at ASU (her rival school!!!)
+Her younger daughter is also beginning at ASU this year enrolled as a Junior and wants to be a psychologist.
 Her favorite activities are cooking and reading.
 Ms. Turik’s favorite genre is horror and she has read every Stephen King book written.
 She is so excited to be teaching at Heritage Academy!!

 Email: j.tyler@heritageacademyaz.com